wso2/helm-mi/mi/README.md

-# Helm chart for the deployment of WSO2 Micro Integrator v4.5.0
+# Helm chart for the deployment of WSO2 Integrator: MI - v4.5.0

-This module contains the Helm resources required to deploy WSO2 Micro Integrator in a Kubernetes environment.
+This module contains the Helm resources required to deploy WSO2 Integrator: MI v4.5.0 in a Kubernetes environment.

 ## Prerequisites